-Jenna N. Filipkowski, Ph.D. is the Head of Research at the Human Capital Institute (HCI) and she lives to make work better for everyone.
-With her research, Jenna is responsible for providing rigorous, insightful analysis, and actionable reporting that helps business and human resources decision-makers drive results.
+Jenna N. Filipkowski, Ph.D. is the Vice President of Research and Development at the Human Capital Institute (HCI) and she lives to make work better for everyone.
+With her research, Jenna is responsible for providing rigorous, insightful analysis and actionable reporting that helps business and human resources decision-makers drive results.

-Over the past five years at HCI, she has authored over 40 research papers on a variety of talent management topics such as coaching, leadership development, talent acquisition, and employee engagement.
+Over the past six years at HCI, she has authored over 45 research papers on a variety of talent management topics such as coaching, leadership development, talent acquisition, and employee engagement.
 She has presented her work at numerous professional conferences, magazines, and academic publications.
 Jenna is a member of the American Psychological Association and the Society for Industrial/Organizational Psychology.
-Jenna lives in Cincinnati, Ohio with her husband, son, and two dogs.
+Jenna lives in the greater NYC area with her husband, son, and dog named Lolly.

 Content Featuring Jenna N. Filipkowski, Ph.D.

 How do core values align behaviors, purpose, and strategy?
 What works well in articulating and exemplifying core values?
 Join the HCI research team as we answer these questions and share the findings from our latest Talent Pulse report.